 Church of the Great God is "non-Trinitarian."
 Simply put, this means that we do not believe in the traditional, manmade hypothesis of a Triune God (that is, "one God in three co-equal Persons").
 The Trinity doctrine cannot be found in the Bible, as it was patched together by Catholic theologians hundreds of years after the deaths of the apostles and the completion of Scripture.
 Instead, Trinitarianism is a mixture of Jewish, Greek, and Roman philosophies, loosely based on a handful of Bible verses snatched out of context or interpolated into the text.

 Scripture reveals God the Father to be the Supreme Deity, and the Son, Jesus Christ, while certainly a divine Being, is in all things submissive to the Father (see John 6:38; 14:28).
-The Holy Spirit is the force or essence of the divine mind that both Father and Son use to do Their work.
+The Holy Spirit is the presence and power of God, the essence of the divine mind that both Father and Son use to do Their work.
 It is not a separate being, anymore than the "spirit in man" (I Corinthians 2:11) is a separate being inside each human.

 Scripture reveals that, rather than being limited to two (or three) Beings, the God Family is in process of expanding through God's plan of salvation.
 Each true Christian is a son or daughter of God the Father and a brother or sister of Jesus Christ (Mark 3:35).
 As such, true Christians are members of the God Family, and will, if they remain faithful to the end, be changed into spirit members at the return of Jesus Christ to this earth.